benwzj/benwzj.github.io/_posts/2022-03-03-overview-react.md

 ReactDOM.render(<App />, document.querySelector('#root'));
 ```

-## Instances

-Instances have much less importance in React than in most object-oriented UI frameworks.
+## What is Instances in React

 We let React create, update, and destroy instances.
 We describe them with elements we return from the components, and React takes care of managing the instances.

 Only components declared as classes have instances, and you never create them directly: React does that for you.
 The Only reason to use this instance is for imperative actions (such as setting focus on a field), and should generally be avoided.

+Instances have much less importance in React than in most object-oriented UI frameworks.

-## Element
+## What is Element in React

 Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
 React DOM takes care of updating the DOM to match the React elements.